OphidiaBigData/esdm-pav-runtime/README.md

 The last command can be executed on each node used for the computation.

-To facilitate the properly launch of the various executables, the following script can be run:
+To facilitate launching the various executables, the following script can be run:

 ```
 $ $prefix/sbin/run_esdm_pav.sh